Skip to main content

 • Call POST /financial-intake once during onboarding, then refresh it when the user's income or expense profile changes significantly.

-• Call POST /transactions continuously β€” every time a user submits an expense, uploads a receipt, or sends a WhatsApp message.
+• Call POST /v1/transactions/parse continuously β€” every time a user submits an expense, uploads a receipt, or sends a message.
+Store the returned transaction records in your database.

 β†’ See Financial Intake API Reference and Transactions API Reference